-Lexus LF-A: Debut of the Lexus supercar
+Lexus LF-A: debut of the Lexus supercar

 The Lexus LF-A (Lexus Future Advance) concept made its first debut among a blur of camera flashes at the 2005 Detroit Motor Show.
-Even though the schedule for putting concept car into production remained in question, some key elements about the vehicle were revealed.
+Even though the schedule for putting the concept car into production remained in question, some key elements about the vehicle were revealed.
 These included the fact that its V-format engine would produce more than 500bhp from less than five litres of displacement and deliver a top speed in the region of 200mph.

 Motoring journalists visiting the show from around the world were unable to hide their delight and surprise at the debut of a Lexus supercar, barraging chief engineer Haruhiko Tanahashi with rapid-fire questions about this high-profile project.

-Lexus LF-Sh: Pursuing perfection
+Lexus LF-Sh: pursuing perfection